xSerpentineX/BubbleBoiBot/README.md

 `"SpamServer": true` Set this to true if you want to automatically spam a server.

-`"SpamMessage": "REPLACE THIS TEXT WITH THE TEXT YOU WANT TO SPAM"`: Set this to your spam message.
+`"SpamMessage": "Replace this text with spam text."`: Set this to your spam message.
 Do not use 100+ characters.

 `"AutomaticFormatting": false`: Use this if you want to automatically convert all fullstops (periods) into commans.